elamaran619/amazon-quicksight-user-guide/doc_source/avg-function.md

 # avg<a name="avg-function"></a>

 The `avg` function averages the set of numbers in the specified measure, grouped by the chosen dimension or dimensions\.
-For example, `avg(sales amount)` returns the average for that measure grouped by the \(optional\) chosen dimension\.
+For example, `avg(salesAmount)` returns the average for that measure grouped by the \(optional\) chosen dimension\.

 ### Syntax<a name="avg-function-syntax"></a>